 The draft plan will be circulated by the local authority to all relevant departments within the local authority and will be made available at the local authority offices for viewing by any member of the public.
+Sensitive data must be contained in a separate document not for public display.
 This enables any interested party to make observations on the proposed event to the local authority that is the licensing authority for such events.